alexanderluiscampino/udacity-nano-da/p5/README.md

 It happens very often that parameters are selected so that predictions on training data perform great, and on testing data not so much.

-> What is validation, and what’s a classic mistake you can make if
-> you do it wrong?
-How did you validate your analysis?

-Validation means fitting your model on training set, but then verifying it on a different data - a test set.
-If you do it wrong, you end up with an overfitted model, i.e. one that performs very well on the data you trained it with, and then fails to perform on any new data.

-In this project, `StratifiedShuffleSplit` was used to split the data and select the parameters that perform the best out of 1000 such splits.

 We are using precision and recall here to measure performance.
 Formulas:

 ```